Chuttamalle: Production, lyrics and recording

 Shilpa Rao has collaborated with Anirudh Ravichander for the third time after "Chaleya" (from Hindi film Jawan) and "Kaavaalaa" (from Tamil film Jailer).
 She has recorded the song in Hindi, Malayalam and Kannada languages along with the original Telugu version.
 Deepthi Suresh has recorded the song in Tamil language.
 Unlike the other songs from the soundtrack, "Chuttamalle" is a romantic melody that is presented from the perspective of the female lead (Janhvi Kapoor).

 The song was compared with the Sri Lankan song "Manike Mage Hithe" for the similar instrumental arrangements and compositions.
 Anirudh received significant criticism over the music plagiarism.
 Acknowledging the issue, original composer, Chamath Sangeeth, has responded through social media and wrote: "Always been an admirer of Anirudh’s work.
 I’m happy to see my song ‘Manike Mage Hithe’ has inspired him to create something similar".
 Anirudh Ravichander, Ramajogayya Sastry and Shilpa Rao have not responded to the controversy.

 Critical reception

-Calling it a "glamourous number", Telugucinema.com praised Anirudh's work with a particular praise for Shilpa Rao's vocals.
+Calling it a "glamorous number", Telugucinema.com praised Anirudh's work with a particular praise for Shilpa Rao's vocals.
 India Today appreciated Shilpa Rao's vocals and the dance sequences writing that "The choreography, crafted by Bosco Martis, enhances the song's appeal, featuring dance moves that perfectly complement the song's sensual vibe", while also praising the performance of the lead cast in the music video.
 Pratyusha Sista of Telangana Today wrote in her review that the song "composed by Anirudh Ravichander, with lyrics penned by Ramajogayya Sastry and vocals by Shilpa Rao, promises to be a chartbuster".
 Cinema Express called it a "sultry yet playful love song".